Skip navigation

 Steve has two children who attended the public system throughout their schooling.
 His wife is a former school counsellor and lead educator for alternate programs in the public system.

 With deep experience in public education at the K-12 and post secondary levels, Steve's background and leadership credentials have prepared him to respond to the most significant challenges affecting the Vancouver school district.
 His experience working with public school boards, other boards, and advisory councils makes Steve an ideal candidate for school trustee.
 He knows our schools.
 Above all, Steve puts children first.
-He ensures that whatever decisions are made, they are in the best interests of students and their care givers.
+He ensures that whatever decisions are made, they are in the best interests of students and their caregivers.

 Favourite park: Stanley Park